Anti-Heroine or Heroine?

 Antigone performs her “civil disobedience” to uphold divine law, but The Gods do not intervene to help her.
 Civil law must be upheld or anarchy will ensue.
 Furthermore, were it not for Antigone and her appalling act of defiance of King Creon, a few less people would then have died through prophetic fulfillment.
 And the tragedy of her family would have been diminished.

-Antigone takes the bold step, or steps, to perform the protective ritual of burial above ground.
+Antigone takes the bold step, or steps, to perform the protective ritual of burial.
 She knowingly accepts her fate.

 Fate was the will of the Gods, although to become a truly tragic hero a person had to struggle against her Fate, or at least show some wriggle against it, before entering the protagonist pantheon of heroism.
 The question thus is whether or not Antigone sufficiently writhes before she seals her fate.